 Unicornscan is a new information gathering and correlation engine built for and by members of the security research and testing communities.
 It was designed to provide an engine that is Scalable, Accurate, Flexible, and Efficient.
 It is released for the community to use under the terms of the GPL license.

 In some ways the implementation is better than Nmap – in some ways worse.
-Both are great tools and for me they work well hand in hand, both have certain advantages over the other in different situations.
+Both are great tools and for me, they work well hand in hand, both have certain advantages over the other in different situations.

-I did get half way to writing an article about Nmap vs Unicornscan for large network scanning.
+I did get halfway to writing an article about Nmap vs Unicornscan for large network scanning.

 Benefits of Unicornscan

-Unicornscan is an attempt at a User-land Distributed TCP/IP stack.
-It is intended to provide a researcher a superior interface for introducing a stimulus into and measuring a response from a TCP/IP enabled device or network.
+It is an attempt at a User-land Distributed TCP/IP stack.
+It is intended to provide a researcher with a superior interface for introducing a stimulus into and measuring a response from a TCP/IP enabled device or network.
 Although it currently has hundreds of individual features, a main set of abilities include:

 - Asynchronous stateless TCP scanning with all variations of TCP Flags.